microsoft-healthcare-madison/team/README.md

 # Team
-Docs about our team, working on Healtcare Standards and Interoperability.
+Docs about our team, working on Healthcare Standards and Interoperability.

-Our mission is to enable / improve digital healtcare.
+Our mission is to enable / improve digital healthcare.
 We are a public-facing team, focused on standards and interoperability.
 We contribute to specifications (e.g., [FHIR](http://hl7.org/fhir)) and Open Source Software (below).

 # Current Specification Work / Contributions